sleetplayground/web4go/README.md

 What is web4?
 <br/>
-Web4 is the future of the web using ipfs and near. leanr more at web4.near.page
+Web4 is the future of the web using ipfs and near. leanr more at web4.near.page, you can submit apps at awesomeweb4.near.page

 Will this tool become obsolete?